-Caution: It is important that the Torsion-Level Suspension switch is turned off, before attempting to raise the car.
+CAUTION: It is important that the Torsion-Level levelizer switch (located under the dash board at the extreme left) is turned off, before attempting to raise the car.
+Refer to page 11, for using the levelizer to assist you in raising the car.
 Then proceed as follows: